spantaleev/suggestor.js/README.md

 Areas for improvement
 ---------------------

- * Empty querying - being able to enter "@" to get the full list of suggestions
  * Empty delimiter querying - getting suggestions for any word without having to enter a delimiter
  * Automatic HTML-escaping of `%placeholder%` variables in templates
  * More examples and documentation